CGATOxford/cgat/doc/cgat.rst

 The tools work from the command line, but can readily be installed within frameworks such as `galaxy`_.

+Please note that the tools are part of a larger code base also including genomics and NGS pipelines.
+More information about these is here (:ref:`here <contents>`).

 Detailed instructions on installation, usage and tools are below, followed by a quickstart guide.